Jax-p/sass-to-html/README.md

-# sass-to-html
+# Sass-to-html
 Sass-to-html provides a command-line sass compilation directly into an HTML file into a `<style>` tag.

 ## Example
-You have to have one HTML input and one SCSS input _(which can @import more SCSS files)_.
+You have to have one HTML input and one SCSS input _(which can @import another SCSS files)_.
 ### Input
 index.html (without styles)
 ```html